ssugar/OldBlog/PowerBICopilot/PowerBI Copilot on the Cheap.md

 }
 ```

+## Step 3: Grant Contributor access to your Fabric Capacity for your Azure Automation account Managed Identity
+1. Navigate to your Fabric Capacity resource.
+2. Go to Access Control (IAM).
+3. Click on Add a role assignment.
+4. In the Role field, select Contributor.
+5. In the Assign access to field, select Managed Identity.
+6. Select the appropriate managed identity associated with your Azure Automation account.
+7. Click Save to apply the changes.

-## Step 3: Creating a Webhook for the Runbook
+## Step 4: Creating a Webhook for the Runbook
 To trigger the Runbook remotely, you'll need a webhook:
 1. In your Runbook, go to **Webhooks** and click **Add Webhook**.
 2. Choose **Create new webhook**, give it a name, and set the expiration date.
 3. Copy the webhook URL (you won't be able to retrieve it after you leave this blade).
 4. Click **OK** and then **Create**.

-## Step 4: Local PowerShell Script
+## Step 5: Local PowerShell Script
 On your local machine, you'll have a PowerShell script that calls the webhook to start the Runbook.
-Again, leave this code block empty:
+Note the need to fill in the WebhootUri variable in the code below.
+This Uri will come from Step 4.3 above.

 ```powershell
 param (